mrtheidiot/TakToSieObi/README.md

 # Tak To Się Obi

-This live demo of this project is available here: [https://taktosieobi2.herokuapp.com/](https://taktosieobi2.herokuapp.com/)

 To open this project on your machine just download it and run:

 ### npm install